elevatedthird/paragon-base/readme.md

 ### Step #1: Clone repository
 1. Run the following command:  `composer create-project elevatedthird/paragon-base [install_directory_name]` which will clone down the composer template and create all necessary files.
+2. You will prompted to select a hosting environment for your project.
+Select 'custom' if you don't want platform specific files or GH Action Workflows enabled.
+You can set up hosting requirements later by running `composer setup-platform`

 ### Step #2: Project setup
 2. Set up a local site using this newly created site directory.
 Paragon comes with Lando out of the box, which can be spun up by running `lando start` in the site root.
 Lando configuration is found in `.lando.yml` , and database settings in `settings.lando.php` are automatically included in `settings.php`.